 [046] 446.53, change “An ER beacon is a Beacon frame carried in HE ER SU PPDU using” to “An ER Beacon frame is a Beacon frame carried in HE ER SU PPDU using”

+[RS: Capitilzation is only used on frame names.
+ER beacon is not a frame name, it is a term.]

 [047] 446.55, change “An ER beacon provides additional link budget for downlink transmissions to compensate for the link budget” to “An ER Beacon frame provides additional link budget for downlink transmissions to compensate for the link budget”

+[RS: ER beacon is defined.
+No change.]

 [048] 281.60, change “dot11ColocatedRNRImplemented is true, dot11SSIDListImplemented(#20501) is true, the SSID List element is present in the Probe Request frame and includes the SSID corresponding to an AP that is co-located with the STA and the AP is reported by the STA in a Reduced Neighbor Report element in Beacons and Probe Responses according to the rules defined in 26.17.2.4 (Out of band discovery of a 6 GHz BSS).” to “dot11ColocatedRNRImplemented is true, dot11SSIDListImplemented(#20501) is true, the SSID List element is present in the Probe Request frame and includes the SSID corresponding to an AP that is co-located with the STA and the AP is reported by the STA in a Reduced Neighbor Report element in Beacon frames and Probe Response frames according to the rules defined in 26.17.2.4 (Out of band discovery of a 6 GHz BSS).”

+[RS: appears to be fixed in D4.3]

 Style Guide 2.2 – true/false